WbSun723/tbmalt/docs/source/developer_guide.rst

 ^^^^^^^^^^
 The public attributes of a class should be documented in an *attributes* section.
 This section follows the *arguments* section(s) and should be documented in an identical manner.
+Unfortunately this is commonly a large source of duplication as many attributes *are* the arguments that were passed in to the ``__init__`` function.
 This section is only required when documenting classes with public attributes.
+While private attributes do not require a doc-string entry they should should be documented with a comment.

+**Note this requires further testing to identify how properties can be documented correctly.**
+**And to identify if we really need attribute/argument duplicates**

+Properties
+""""""""""

 Type Declarations